Have you ever heard of overtraining? Do you know the risks?

-- Little diversity in the content of training;
+- Little diversity in training content

 - Too much stress (from everyday life), which does not allow the body to recover properly.

-- A drop in performance
+- A decline in performance

 - Appetite disorders (deficiencies, dehydration, lack of energy intake)